 I like Instant Runoff as a way of tallying ranked ballots, and I think our movement deserves a way that is even more fair.
 We achieve more representative government when we force the people in power to acknowledge more information from the people over which they rule.
 Kings and Queens were not forced to acknowledge any information from their subjects.
 In the US, through a painstaking process of defeating discriminatory practices, people in power have on average been forced to acknowledge more information in the form of an increasing number of simple “pick-one” ballots.
 More recently, several cities and the state of Maine have offered people ranked ballots as a way of collecting more information from the people in hopes of electing more representative leaders.
 So far, most are tallying ballots with Instant Runoff.

 The qualm I have with Instant Runoff is that it ignores too much information from ranked ballots, and consequently, it cannot guarantee that it will elect the candidate who obviously deserves to win.
 If you looked at all of the information on every voter’s ranked ballot, you could find a candidate that was more popular when compared to every other individual candidate.
-Instant Runoff’s first step is to ignore all information on the ranked ballots except for voters’ first choices.
+Instant Runoff can’t guarantee that that obvious winner will win because its first step is to ignore all information on the ranked ballots except for voters’ first choices.
 If voters’ first choices reveal that no candidate has the majority of the support of the electorate, Instant Runoff then starts to consider some voters’ second choices.
-Importantly, it only considers the second choice on a small number of ballots — those submitted by voters whose judgement was so out of step with the rest of the electorate that they picked the least popular candidate as their first choice.

 Instead of using a tallying process that reluctantly considers as little of the information on voters’ ranked ballots as possible, we can use a tallying process that defaults to considering every voters’ opinion of every candidate.
 We can use that larger amount of information to put candidates through a much more rigorous competition before we award them the opportunity to represent us.